ReadingAndThinking.com

 First of all, the advantage of this book is the very attractive romantic stalk of happy enemies + evenly matched, the sexual tension between the hero and heroine is really full!!

 I hate Joshua.
 Ghosts know what will happen next...
-Also, what I don’t understand is why the author didn’t spend more ink on why the heroine hates the hero, leading to The first half of the whole book having a feeling that the heroine cares about obscenity...
+Also, what I don’t understand is why the author didn’t spend more ink on why the heroine hates the hero, leading to the first half of the whole book having a feeling that the heroine cares about obscenity...

 This also leads to a slightly flat character in the whole book...
 The most important point is that this book is more like an erotic novel under the banner of romance than romance,